RYANCOX00/data_rep_project/README.md

 <br>
 Password: "password"

+This program is also hosted on Python Anywhere available here: http://g00398251.pythonanywhere.com/login.html

 <br>

 Once the initialProgram.py program is run, the user can send more transaction files to the program.
 To send a new transaction file to the program, ensure the acquirer & merchant are set up in the GIU and uncomment "rt.transactions_to_db(FILENAME)" on line 12 of main.py and insert the correct filename.
 Ensure the correct file format is followed as "transactions1.csv" in the initalSepUp folder.